-In dental marketing, getting quality links is one of the most challenging parts about achieving local search visibility for your practice, but as the second most important part of the local search ranking equation, it’s also extremely important to dental SEO.
+In digital marketing, getting quality links is one of the most challenging parts about achieving local search visibility for your practice, but as the second most important part of the local search ranking equation, it’s also extremely important to your overall SEO strategy.

 Link signals refer to the number of quality links that are coming to your website.
 In terms of search visibility, Google assumes that the more relevant and interesting a website is, the more people will link to it.
 All other things equal, Google shows pages with lots of quality links higher in search results than those without, underscoring the importance of building quality links for your practice.

-Collecting high authority links to your dental website is important, but in dental SEO, getting locally-relevant links is of equal importance.
+Collecting high authority links to your dental website is important, but in SEO for dental practices, getting locally-relevant links is of equal importance.
 High authority local websites are places like the Chamber of Commerce or local dental industry groups your practice might be a part of.
 Whenever possible, request a link from these local sites.

 Understanding the power of links, many search engine optimization professionals and business owners engage in nefarious link building practices.
 Over time, Google has gotten better at judging the quality of links and penalizing websites who use them incorrectly.
-For the purpose of dental marketing, link building should be a fairly straightforward practice.
-If something you’re doing to get a link feels wrong, it could end up hurting your website in the future, so stick to getting links from reputable, high authority sources, rather than engaging in schemes that require you to pay for links to boost your dental SEO ranking.
+For the purpose of dental practices, link building should be a fairly straightforward practice.
+If something you’re doing to get a link feels wrong, it could end up hurting your website in the future, so stick to getting links from reputable, high authority sources, rather than engaging in schemes that require you to pay for links to boost your search engine rankings.

 On Page Signals: